NegNus/i3wm-Dotfiles/README.md

 ---

 # I have no idea if it will work on your PC/Laptop (because of dependencies🥀)
+I did this primarily for myself.

-I used [GNU Stow](https://github.com/aspiers/stow) to manage all my dotfiles
+[GNU Stow](https://github.com/aspiers/stow) is used to manage all my dotfiles

 ---